laisbsc/webScrappingDaft/README.md

     def close_spider(self, spider):
         self.client.close()
 ```
-simply closing the database connection
+by simply closing the database connection.

-Now we will we get to the process_item(self,item,spider) function
+Now we will we get to the process_item(self,item,spider) function.
 Where we can filter, process and then store the data in our mongoDB
 In the case of this project we know the item will be a dict
 ```python